-The XR 10.9 power tower comes in a compact design, which makes it usable in almost any corner of your home.
+The XR 10.9 power tower comes in a compact design, which makes it perfect for those in need of home gym equipment for tight spaces like in an apartment.
 It’s also pretty lightweight, and as a result, you won’t find yourself struggling to move it from one place to another.

 What really sets this power tower apart from the rest is the wide range of exercises that you can perform on it.
 In addition to the standard pull-ups, dips, and leg raises that you find in any other model, the XR also allows you to do a wide variety of push-ups and sit-ups.